patkoch/iac_terraform_azure/vm/win11/README.md

   }
 ```

-This refers to a Storage Account (named "alien39"), including a Container that finally contains the Terraform State File.
+This refers to a Storage Account (named "alien39"), including a Container that finally contains the Terraform state file.

 ![alt text](pictures/09_storage_account.png)